someimportantcompany/dynazord/docs/3-Using-Models.md

 # Using Models

-So you've [written your model](./Writing-Models.md), and now it's time to use it!
+Once you've [written your model](./2-Writing-Models.md), it's now time to use it!

 **Important reminder:** All models work with native JS object, **instead of documents** as you'd expect from a more traditional ORM.
 Hence you'll find the documentation refers to **items**, not documents.